Professor Paul Allanson

 Biography

+I am a Professor of Economics in the School of Business.
 I am a graduate of Newcastle University with a PhD in agricultural economics from Manchester University.
 I was formerly Lord Richard Percy Fellow in the Centre for Rural Economy at Newcastle, co-editing an influential book on the rural economy and the British countryside.
 I was appointed to a lectureship at Dundee in 1995 and promoted to a personal chair in 2014.
-I currently act as the PhD Co-Director of the Scottish Graduate Programme in Economics.

 Areas of expertise